 Cost of entertainment and eating out in Bucharest

 The cost of entertainment in Bucharest depends entirely on where one goes.
-The old city centre caters to many tourists, expats and well-to-do locals, meaning that the prices are on the higher end.
+The old city centre caters to many tourists, expats and well-to-do locals, meaning the prices are higher.
 Prices at a neighbourhood bar or restaurant can be half the cost.
 Movies are reasonably priced, and many concerts and museum exhibitions have only a nominal admission fee.

 Cost of living in Bucharest chart